uvarc/rc-website/content/service/cloud.md

 # Service Oriented Architecture

-We have experience designing and delivering solutions to the public cloud using industry best practices.
 A key advantage of the cloud is that for many services you do not need to build or maintain the servers that support the service -- you simply use it.

 Here are some of the building blocks available using cloud infrastructure: